compmem/smile/docs/tutorial.rst

 each and wait 1 second in between each word.
 Sounds complicated right?
 Wrong!
 With SMILE, all you need to know is a basic idea of what the timing is in your experiment and SMILE will take care of the rest!
 Create a new directory called *exp2* and create a file called *randWord1.py*.
-In the file, lets define the stimulus.
+In the file, let's define the stimulus.

 .. code-block:: python